alanalmonasi/template-basic-rest-server/README.md

 # REST SERVER

+## This README file is valid for v2.1.0, you can check it out in the available tags

 ### CRUD users

 This is a basic configuration of a rest server where you can create, read, update and delete users from a mongodb